-Twilight author Stephenie Meyer revealed at New York Comic-Con on Thursday that she recently started working on Midnight Sun again… until the Fifty Shades spin-off Grey was announced.
+Twilight author Stephenie Meyer revealed at New York Comic-Con in 2015 that she started working on Midnight Sun again… until the Fifty Shades spin-off Grey was announced.

-Speaking on a panel to promote the 10th Anniversary Edition of Twilight (which rattled the fandom earlier this week), Meyer revealed she went back to work on Twilight-from-Edward’s-perspective earlier this year (!!!) after finishing Life and Death, the gender-swapped Twilight.
+Speaking on a panel to promote the 10th Anniversary Edition of Twilight, Meyer revealed she went back to work on Twilight-from-Edward’s-perspective in early 2015 (!!!) after finishing Life and Death, the gender-swapped Twilight.